Inhalant use: Is your child at risk?

 More than 1,000 products are used as inhalants.
 Many of them ordinary household goods, including:

 - Nail polish remover

 What does it mean to huff an inhalant?

-Huffing is sometimes used as a generic term for any type of inhalant abuse.
-Specifically, however, there are various ways to abuse inhalants, including:
+Huffing is sometimes used as a generic term for any type of inhalant use.
+But there are various ways to use inhalants, including:

 - Huffing.
 To huff an inhalant, a rag is soaked in an inhalant and pressed to the mouth.

 - Sniffing or snorting.
 Fumes are sniffed or snorted directly from an aerosol container or sprayed onto a heated surface and sniffed.

 - Bagging.
 Fumes are sprayed or poured into a plastic or paper bag, which is placed over the mouth, nose or head.
 This method increases the risk of suffocating.